mesamoo/dotfiles/README.md

     Clean configuration file so that others can easily modify and learn from (Use hack or other monospace font when editting for clean easily viewed layout)

+    to get most from my pekwm themes your autoproperties file should be modified If you choose to use mine you should review the modified properties, specifically: thunderbird mail, no close button, (minimize only) email clients open on virt desktop 2 most web browsers open on own virt desktop web browsers have no close button, (minimize only) a few other misc tunings

+    for me, autoproperties is a challenge, usually it works as expected occasionally does not do what I expect, so autoproperties is included

 These themes have been designed using a monitor resolution of 1920x1280.
 Some editting may (will) be required for lower resolutions.
 (Reduce font sizes by about 6 points for 1024x768 resolution) Reduce title height by same amount.
 Reducing title height may require scaling some buttons as well for proper spacing